-Barker Valley Spur Trail is a 7.4 mile lightly trafficked out and back trail located near Warner Springs, California that features a waterfall and is rated as moderate.
+Barker Valley Spur Trail (CLOSED) is a 7.4 mile lightly trafficked out and back trail located near Warner Springs, California that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking, camping, and backpacking and is accessible year-round.
 Dogs are also able to use this trail.